Full spoilers for Outlander Season 8, including the final-season storyline around Frank’s book, King’s Mountain, and Jamie’s fate.

 Why Frank is such a powerful source of pressure

-Frank has always occupied a strange and painful place in Outlander.
 He is not simply Claire’s first husband.
 He is also Brianna’s father in every meaningful day-to-day sense.
 He is the man who stayed behind.
 The man who lost Claire in one way, then lost her again in another.
-The man who lived in the shadow of a love story he could never fully compete with.

-So when Frank becomes the source of knowledge about King’s Mountain, the show is doing something much richer than setting up a death flag.
 It is forcing Jamie to receive his possible fate through the words of a man whose very existence is loaded with resentment, gratitude, discomfort, and unfinished emotional business.

 Does Frank’s book prove Jamie will die?

-It proves that the season wants Jamie to confront the possibility of his death in a much more concrete way than before.
 But Outlander has already trained its audience to be skeptical of straightforward death signals.
 This show has flirted with reports, prophecies, misdirections, and historical near-misses too many times for “Frank said so” to function as clean certainty.

-That’s actually why the book works better as emotional pressure than as literal proof.
+That is why the book works better as emotional pressure than as literal proof.

 The real question is not, “Does this guarantee Jamie dies at King’s Mountain?”

-The real question is, what does knowing do to Jamie now?
+The real question is: what does knowing do to Jamie now?

 Does it make him more reckless?
 More protective?
 More inward?
 More desperate to preserve what little time he may have left with Claire and the family he helped build?